TrigonaMinima/TrigonaMinima.github.io/_posts/2014-06-10-AngelHacked-Weekend.md

 categories: Hackathon Fun-weekend Coding
 ---

 So this weekend of mine was spent in an office in Gurgaon (1-2 hr away from my home), hacking a web service called [**Freya**][1].
-FYI, *hacking* means tinkering/playing/building with the technologies, not getting access into private things and steal something, kindly write it with indelible ink in your mind.
+FYI, *hacking* means tinkering/playing/building with the technologies, not getting access into private things and steal something, inscribe it in your mind.

 Let's start with.. well... start.
-There was a hackathon called [**AngelHack**][2] organized all over world, which was going to be organized here in Delhi for 1st time.
+Hackathon called [**AngelHack**][2] organized all over world anually was organized here in Delhi for the 1st time.
-I've never been to a hackathon, which is (for those readers who doesn't know what a hackathon is), a competition where you spend 24-48 hours building a product - an app or web service or API or any other hack.
-You can be a single person or be in a team, you can form teams with people you know or with people you meet at the venue.
-The methods vary depending on the rule but the same thing I'd you have to deliver a product in a short amount of time.
+I've never been to a hackathon, which is (for those readers who doesn't know what a hackathon is) a competition where you spend 24-48 hours building a product - an app or web service or API or any other hack.
+You can take part as an individual or in a team.
+You can form teams with people you know or with people you meet at the venue.
+The methods vary depending on the rules but the aim is to deliver a [*MVP*][10] in a short amount of time.
-Unfortunately here, around me, in every hackathon one have to make an app or web-service.
-I am not much interested in that.
-I seek for events where I can work on hardware, on APIs, on data analytics etc. But alas, I have never found that here.
+Unfortunately here around me, in every hackathon one have to make an app or web-service.
+Even though it's fun doing that, I am not interested in that.
+I seek for events where I can work on hardware, on APIs, on data analytics etc. But alas, I have never found one.

 Enough with the explaining.
 Let's start.

-I was in the team with my college mates (of whom, all were seniors).
-The reason for all of them being seniors was -
+I was in the team of five.
+Remaining four were seniors.
+Reasons for all of them being seniors was -
 1. I have pathetic class mates, never ready to do such things.
 Always bitch away.
 Chickens!!
 (Yeah, Shadab Zafar, that was for you too!!)
-2. I didn't know how to make an Android app and also didn't have any experience with any back-end technology to develop a web service.
-I only have exp in a little bit of front-end.
-I am more of a system programmer where too I am not deep in knowledge.
+2. I didn't know how to make an Android app.
+I didn't have any experience with any back-end technology like php either.
+I only have exp in a little bit of front-end languages like html and css.
+I am more of a system programmer where too I am not deep in expertise.
 So, it was a logical step to get involved with the seniors.

 **Q. You might ask why I even went there if I didn't know how to hack?**
 **A.** Since, I have never been to any hackathon, I wanted to experience the event; to feel the pace of creating a working product in 24 hours; to present the idea to the live audience and judges; to work within a team.